wangwenxuan61/ULM-tracking/README.md

 Note: The `.mat` files in this repository are stored using **Git LFS** (Large File Storage).
 If you download the repository as a ZIP file directly from GitHub (e.g., via the "Download ZIP" button), these files will only appear as small placeholder files (around 1 KB), containing metadata instead of the actual data.

 To get the full files, please **clone the repository using Git with LFS support**.
 For more details, see: [https://git-lfs.com](https://git-lfs.com/).
-Alternatively, you can view and download individual `.mat` files directly from the GitHub website by navigating to the file and clicking **"Download"** (not "Raw"), which may provide the full content if rendered correctly.
+Alternatively, you can view and download individual `.mat` files directly from the GitHub website by navigating to the specified file and clicking **"Download"** which may provide the full content.

 ---